CardinisCode/jobhuntmanager/jhmanager/technical_readme_files/services.md

     -   deleteNoteByApplicationID(), found in the ApplicationNotesRepository.
     -   deleteJobOfferByApplicationID(), found in the JobOffersRepository.

-Finally:
+Redirects the user:
-    The user is redirected to the route:
+-   To the template: 'applications.html'
-'/applications'.
+-   Via the route: '/applications'.

 #### delete_all_applications.py
 This includes the functionality behind deleting all application entries from the 'job_applications' table (in the SQL database), which are linked to the current user's unique ID (user_id).